maruyamaworks/dynamosearch/docs/guide/why.md

 3. **Token Lookup**: The client queries the index table for documents containing the analyzed tokens
 4. **Ranking**: Matching documents are scored using the BM25 algorithm, which considers term frequency, inverse document frequency, and document length normalization
 5. **Results**: Ranked results are returned to your application with document keys and relevance scores
-6. **Retrieve Full Documents (Optional)**: Since DynamoSearch returns only keys and scores, your application can fetch complete document data from the source table
+6. **Retrieve Original Data (Optional)**: Since DynamoSearch returns only keys and scores, your application can fetch complete document data from the source table